 Wendy Wysong focuses her practice on regulatory compliance and white-collar defense of international laws, including the US Foreign Corrupt Practices Act (FCPA), International Traffic in Arms Regulations (ITAR), Export Administration Regulations (EAR), US sanctions laws and regulations administered by the Office of Foreign Assets Control (OFAC), and US anti-boycott laws, as well as government fraud and public corruption.
 She represents clients throughout the United States and Asia in the logistics, defense, aerospace, healthcare, telecommunications, gaming, consumer goods, and energy sectors.
-Wendy is spearheading the launch of Steptoe's Hong Kong office.
+Wendy is the managing partner of Steptoe's Hong Kong office and co-chair of the firm's Investigations and White-Collar Defense group.

-Ranked as a top-tier practitioner by Chambers in its Asia Pacific and Global guides, Wendy has been noted by the editors for her "deep experience in matters related to economic sanctions, handling both enforcement and compliance."
+Ranked as a Band 1 practitioner by Chambers in its Asia Pacific and Global guides, clients report that Wendy is "at the top of her game technically" and "brilliant at bringing to bear a global picture of how regulators react."
+One insider noted that "she is the most experienced white-collar export lawyer that I know."
 Additionally, Global Investigations Review named her as one of the 100 remarkable women operating in the field of investigations around the world.

 Her notable experience includes leading an international team that represented a Chinese telecommunications company charged with violating US export controls and sanctions, and securing the first ever "Temporary General License" enabling the company to stay in business during the multi-agency investigation.